 Niagara Falls, Ontario, Canada is home to one of the world’s greatest waterfalls, and it is one of the most visited places in the world.
 People flock here to witness its majestic beauty by the millions – an estimated 22 million people visit Niagara Falls each year (including both the Canadian and American sides).
 As you can imagine, it can get very busy here, especially during the summer months.
 To escape the crowds and view Niagara Falls in a whole new light, why not consider visiting Niagara Falls in winter?

 As Justin and I live about an hour’s drive from the Niagara region, we hardly consider visiting in the summertime.
 We’ve both been fortunate enough to visit the Falls on numerous occasions during the warm summer seasons with our families throughout the years.
 While it’s spectacular in the summer, Niagara Falls is brilliant in all seasons.
 Thankfully, the off seasons are a little less hectic, especially during the winter.
 Is it cold?
 Yes, pack your parka.
 Is it worth braving the cold to visit?
 Of course!
 Niagara Falls is a spectacular dazzler in the winter.

 As we walked down to the path that runs along the edge of the Falls, we saw only a few people here and there.
-It was always easy to view Niagara Falls from any location as we never had to wait for someone to move out of the way.
-I highly recommend that you dress warmer than you think you should.
-The mist from the Falls makes it even colder.
-Definitely pack a warm coat, scarf, hat, and mittens.
-Then, you’ll be treated with awesome views like these ones.
+It was always easy to view Niagara Falls in winter from any location as we never had to wait for someone to move out of the way.
+Here are a few photos from back when we visited Niagara Falls in January 2015.

 During your walk along the Falls, you can always take a break and hop inside one of the shopping areas.
 That’s what we did when we got a little too cold.
 There are opportunities to get Tim Hortons coffee should you desire a hot beverage.
 After you’re finished gazing at the stunning waterfall from several places along the path, you might want to get back indoors for a while.